anyrun/anyrun-integration-rapid7/anyrun-integration-insightidr-ti-feed/powershell/README.txt

 EXECUTION MODES
 ---------------
-infinite  - Runs continuously, fetching indicators at specified intervals scheduled - Runs once and exits (for use with task schedulers)
+infinite  - Runs continuously, fetching indicators at specified intervals scheduled - Runs once and exits (to be used with task schedulers)

 LOGGING MODES
 -------------
-console   - Log to console output (default for infinite mode) eventlog  - Log to Windows Event Log (default for scheduled mode, requires admin)
+console   - Log to console output (default for infinite mode) eventlog  - Log to Windows Event Log (default for scheduled mode, requires admin rights)

 EXAMPLES
 --------